hammy-whammy/auto-renamer/README.md

    - Try using a different PDF reader/converter

 2. **"Could not find site number"**
-   - Restaurant name may not match CSV data exactly
+   - Restaurant name may not match Excel data exactly
-   - Check if the restaurant exists in Restaurants.csv
+   - Check if the restaurant exists in Liste des clients.xlsx
    - Verify the collecte provider name

 3. **"Missing required information"**